 The illness is similar to dengue fever and is generally mild, often lasting for up to a week at most.
 The incubation period is usually between 3-12 days.

-There are emerging links between zika virus and birth defects, although no causal link has yet to be clinically confirmed.
-Still, it is recommended that pregnant women are extra vigilant.
+There is a link between zika virus and birth defects, most notably microcephaly, and it is recommended that pregnant women are extra vigilant or avoid travelling to the region affected.

 What are the symptoms?